mistertest/xcloud-shield/README.md

 ### SECURITY

 All my projects are safe but i don't want sharing my code here for pernal reasons.
 It's my decision for now but i can change my mind and orgenise a other method.
-But you can analys My projects all you want with many tools like APKtoos and others.
+But you can analys My projects all you want with many tools like APKtools and others.

 Results of securty test
 https://www.virustotal.com/gui/file/b33006cd86f6d3da6166c234f6d3b5b00b0a4a1fd614f8428dd6e51d49dbeb60